-Visual supports whether physical or digital are particularly beneficial for those with autism as it:
+Visual supports whether physical or digital are particularly beneficial for people with autism as it:

-- Reduces the need for complex verbal instructions within the home and at school which aids those who may struggle with expressive and receptive language and may also help reduce anxiety and resulting behaviours.
+- Reduces the need for complex verbal instructions within the home and at school which aids those who may may experience expressive and receptive language challenges and may also help reduce anxiety and resulting behaviours.

 - Facilitates smoother transitioning from a preferred task to a less preferred task.